Thankamany: People

 The people of Thankamany speak the Malayalam language.
 Most of the people are involved in agriculture and are generally interested in the plantation of spices.
 Being a hilly area, the climate is suitable for pepper, cardamom, tea and coffee cultivation.

-Most of the vegetables are exported from here to Ernakulam/Cochin (the nearest big town).
+Most of the vegetables are exported from here to Ernakulam/Kochi (the nearest big town).
 This small village gives major production of vegetables.
 Thankamany is situated in Kamakshy Panchayath and in Thankamany Village.

 Religion

-Almost 90% of people are Roman Catholic Syrian Christian (R.C.S.C), most of them are migrated from Palai (in Kottayam district) before two generation or less than that.
-Rest of the people are Hindus including Ezhavas and Nair.
-Brahmins and Muslims are not present here.
+Almost 90% of people are Syro Malabar Syrian Catholic(formerly known as Roman Catholic Syrian Catholic (R.C.S.C)), most of them are migrated from Pala (in Kottayam district) before two generation or less than that.
+Rest of the people are Hindus including Ezhavas, Vishvakarma and Nair.
 People are in good communal harmony.